 BSkyB rose 1.3 percent to 769 pence in London as of 3:02 p.m. while News Corp. gained 0.9 percent to $24.87 in New York.

 Mockridge resigned because he wasn’t “comfortable” with the role offered to him amid the separation of Murdoch’s publishing businesses from entertainment, he told staff in an e- mail.

-Darcey, who took over as BSkyB COO in November 2006, also sits on the boards of National Geographic Channels International and the U.K. unit of Viacom Inc. (VIAB)’s Nickelodeon TV business.
+Darcey, who took over as BSkyB COO in November 2006, also sits on the boards of National Geographic Channels International and the U.K. unit of Viacom Inc. (VIAB:US)’s Nickelodeon TV business.
 He is also chairman of the board of trustees of the Royal Television Society.
 Before joining Sky in 1998, he had worked as an economic advisor for 11 years.

 News International has been embroiled in government and police probes over phone-hacking at its best-selling Sun daily and the News of the World tabloid, which has been shut down.

 News Corp. has spent more than $315 million on civil settlements, legal fees and other costs related to the scandal.
 More than 80 people have been arrested for intercepting voice mail and bribing public employees.
 Results from a press-ethics probe last week recommended Britain set up an independent media regulator in response to wrongdoing by journalists.